code-cave/dev-essentials/_docs/command-line.md

 It's **really handy** having the current git branch displayed when in a repository.

 **What Is .bash_profile And .bashrc?**
-The .bash_profile and .bashrc files are executed when a shell session is opened,
+The .bash_profile and/or .bashrc files are executed when an interactive shell session
-such as opening up Terminal or iTerm.
-The difference is that .bash_profile is
+is opened, such as opening up the terminal in Mac or Linux.
+The difference between
-executed for a locally logged in user, and .bashrc is executed when connecting to
-a remote machine, like some Linux server.
-For example, if you're logged in on your
-Mac and open iTerm, then the .bash_profile file on your machine is executed when
+the two, is that .bash_profile is executed when the shell is an interactive login shell,
-the shell session starts.
-If you connect to a remote Linux server, then the .bashrc
+and .bashrc (means Bash Run Commands) is executed for interactive non login shells.
+A good .bash_profile will source the .bashrc file so that a login shell gets the content
+contained in both files.
+For example, if you open the terminal on a Mac or Linux box,
-file on that Linux server is executed when the shell session on that server starts.
+then the .bash_profile file on the machine is executed when the shell session starts.
+If you run a process that creates an interactive non login shell, like vim or some other
+text editor or interactive process, then .bashrc is sourced.

 ## Running Commands
 There's only one way to get better at something, and that's by doing it.